raml-org/raml-spec/versions/raml-10/raml-10.md

 | Facet | Description |
 |:--------|:------------|
 | displayName? | An alternate, human-friendly name for the example.
 If the example is part of an examples node, the default value is the unique identifier that is defined for this example.
 | description? | A substantial, human-friendly description for an example.
-Its value MUST be a string and MAY be formatted using [markdown](#markdown).
+Its value MUST be a string and MAY be formatted using [Markdown](#markdown).
 | (&lt;annotationName&gt;)? | [Annotations](#annotations) to be applied to this API.
-An annotation MUST be a map having a key that begins with "(" and ends with ")" where the text enclosed in parentheses is the annotation name, and the value is an instance of that annotation.
+An annotation MUST be a map having a key that begins with "(" and ends with ")", where the text enclosed in parentheses is the annotation name and the value is an instance of that annotation.
 | value | The actual example of a type instance.
 | strict? | Validates the example against any type declaration (the default), or not.
-Set this to false to avoid validation.
+Set this facet to false to avoid validation.

 For example: